-Image and text contributed by Subhadra Murthy, Hyderabad / Telangana
+Image and Narrative contributed by Late.
+Subhadra Murthy, Hyderabad / Telangana

 This photograph is from my family album and was taken on November 1, 1956, on Andhra Formation Day, at the Legislative Assembly in Hyderabad.
 The then Nizam – Mir Osman Ali Khan, speaker Kashinath Rao Vaidya, the first elected Chief Minister Burgula Ramakrishna Rao, and Neelam Sanjeeva Reddy (the to-be 6th President of India) are seen in this image.

 On this day, all states of India were re-organised by language including the state of Hyderabad.
 The nine Telugu and Urdu speaking parts of Hyderabad State were merged with the Telugu-speaking Andhra to create Andhra Pradesh, with Hyderabad as its capital.
 The rest of the state merged with two of its neighbours to form the modern states of Maharashtra and Karnataka.

 My father M.K Shastri sits in the inner semi-circle in the white shirt on the right.
 He was fluent in Urdu, and became the Editor of Debates and the warden of M.L.A Quarters.
 Until this day of the formation of Andhra Pradesh, the independent state of Hyderabad was ruled by the Nizam and his family since the 18th century.